Chaos-Engineer/VideoTracker/!Readme.txt

 	method.
 (LoadFiles will set up a call to the class-specific LoadSeriesAsync method, which will do the actual file load.)
 10 - Write the PlayCurrent() routine if the default can't be used 11 - Write the LoadSeriesAsync() routine.
 This should get information about each video based on the
 	series values, convert them into VideoFile objects, and add them to the videoFiles collection.
+If no files can be loaded, store an error message in the errorString variable.

 	NUGET PACKAGES:
 	- csquery: Used for HTML screen-scraping (CrunchyRollVideoSeries)